PietReyniers/MSCL_QC/README.md

 # MSCL_QC
 A little piece of software to check the quality and completeness of the data measured with the GeoTEK MSCL at the RCMG at Ghent University.
-Additionally, blank lines introduced in error during export from the MSCL software can be removed.
+Additionally, blank lines introduced in error during export from the MSCL software are removed.

 ## Input
 In the MSCL_QC.py, change the paths in the input file location section: